pineapp6e/skeleton-ns/README.md

-Netty Based Server- Websocket C1000K-Client branch Guide
+Websocket C1000K-Client branch Guide
 =====================

 # About
-  This branch is a java implements client for test c1000k WebSocket connections. server see brache ws-server.
+  This branch is a java implements client of [C1000k-Servers](https://github.com/pineapp6e/C1000K-Servers). server see brache ws-server.

 For support more than 1,000,000 connections.
 Modify configure /etc/sysctl.conf